-“Daddy, tell me about his trip to Mongolia,” she said with excitement as her arms pushed to lift her body higher.
+“Daddy, tell me about his trip to Mongolia,” she said with excitement.
+Her arms pushed to lift her body higher.

-“Comfortable?” she snapped sarcastically.
+“Comfortable?”
+She asked sarcastically.
 “You think not being able to walk for two years is comfortable?”
-She put her hands to her face, “I just want to get out… I… I want to travel the world like uncle Tanner.”
+She put her hands to her face.
+“I just want to get out… I… I want to travel the world like uncle Tanner.”

 “Since Mom died?”
 Marlene interrupted.

-A familiar silence grew that amplified the squeaking wheels.
-He rolled her through the hall toward the front room, but paused to straighten a picture of his brother standing on the bank of a river.
-He stared for a moment, then moved forward again, now slower.
+A familiar silence grew that amplified the sound of the wheels across the wood floor.
+He rolled her through the hall toward the front room, but stopped and straightened a picture of his brother standing on the bank of a river.
+He stared for a moment, paused, then slowly moved forward again.

-He scanned the floor for dust as they exited the hall.
-Outside, the air sang with children’s laughter and Marlene sighed while her father looked around.
+Outside, the air sang with children’s laughter louder than before and Marlene sighed with an ache while her father looked about the room.
 The shelves were adorned with exotic trinkets from around the world.

-It’s just how mom liked it, Philip thought.
+It’s exactly how mother liked it, Philip thought.

 A taxi stopped in front of the house.
-Philip and Marlene waited as the lumbering steps of Tanner crossed the porch.
-There was a knock as Philip pulled open the door.
+Philip and Marlene waited while Tanner’s lumbering steps crossed the porch.
+There was a knock in the same moment Philip pulled open the door.

-In stepped Tanner, a wrinkle-suited unshaven man filled the entryway.
+In stepped Tanner.
+A wrinkle-suited, unshaven man filled the doorway.
 He put out his hand to shake.
 Philip swallowed and reached out reluctantly, like a chameleon inching its body along a branch.

 A smile grew upon her face.
-She strained to sit tall, then reached into the air wide as if wanting to wrap her arms around the sun, “Uncle Tanner!”
+She strained to sit tall and reached into the air wide as if wanting to wrap her arms around the sun.
+“Uncle Tanner!”